 The department has launched the automated return scrutiny module integrated to ACES-GST application for officers to easily auto-select returns for scrutiny and communicate with taxpayers from FY 2019-20 onwards.

 Assessment means determination of tax liability under GST law.
-Below are the various types of assessment under GST.
+The following are the various kinds of assessments under GST.

 Only self-assessment is done by the taxpayer himself.
 All the other assessments are by tax authorities.

-Every registered taxable person shall himself assess the taxes payable and furnish a return for each tax period.
-This means GST continues to promote self-assessment just like the Excise, VAT and Service Tax under current tax regime.
+Every registered taxable person shall themselves assess their taxes payable and furnish a return for each tax period.
+The GST law operates similar to the Excise, VAT and Service Tax laws and continues to promote self-assessment.

 An assessee can request the officer for provisional assessment if he is unable to determine value or rate.
 Unable to determine value due to difficulty in –